SanchezSanchezSanchez/antigravity-phaselock/README.md

 2.  **Review the Design:** Read the [Design Document](./docs/design_document.md) to understand the architecture.
 3.  **Setup the Phaselock Service:** Navigate to `tools/` and follow the instructions to deploy the Phaselock API service.
 4.  **Install the Extension:** Follow the instructions in `src/` to package and install the Antigravity extension.
-5.  **Begin Work:** The Antigravity Agent can now use the `phaselock_` toolset to manage the AI project lifecycle.
+5.  **Begin Work:** The Antigravity Agent can now use the `phaselock_` and `cmo_` toolsets to manage the AI project lifecycle and self-optimize its own performance.

 ---
-*Architected by Manus AI for the ultimate AI development experience.*
+*Architected by Manus AI for the ultimate, self-optimizing AI development experience.*